-Natural gas is less expensive than gasoline in Kerrville and burns more cleanly.
+Diesel Diesel engines are nothing new on Texas interstates, and many get great fuel efficiency.
+Diesel fuel can now be made from vegetable oil and other renewable sources.
+A diesel fuel made from algae will soon be on the market in Luling.
+Natural Gas Natural gas is less expensive than gasoline in Kerrville and burns more cleanly.
 Also, gasoline engines can be adapted to run on compressed natural gas, and many natural gas vehicles are already on Centerpoint roads.
 You can even install a special pump in your home gas line to use to fuel your vehicle.
 If you are interested in converting your gasoline engine to run on CNG in Kerrville, ask your Texas Express Lube & Auto service advisor about it.

 On the other hand, an engine running on natural gas is not as powerful as one running on gasoline, and it will get lower fuel efficiency.
 Also, the tank you need to store natural gas is large—it takes up nearly the entire trunk of your car.
 Further, refueling stations are still few and far between in some Texas areas, or even unavailable, in many parts of the country.

-Another alternative fuel that has enjoyed a lot of hype in Luling is the hydrogen cell.
+Hydrogen Another alternative fuel that has enjoyed a lot of hype in Luling is the hydrogen cell.
 The natural appeal is that the only exhaust is water vapor.
 In other words, hydrogen represents a truly clean-burning fuel.
 But hydrogen vehicles won’t come into widespread use until refueling stations become widely available here in Kerrville and around the country.

-Electric vehicles were all the rage in Texas some years ago.
+Electric Vehicles Electric vehicles were all the rage in Texas some years ago.
 But their limitations were quickly realized by Kerrville car owners.
 These vehicles won’t come into their own until we find ways to improve their batteries.
 Currently, the cars have a short range before their power runs out, and can only be realistically used close to home.
 However, they are easy to recharge, since they can be plugged in at home, and there are many researchers working on improving the battery technology in these vehicles.
 They may yet be the vehicles of the future.

-Hybrids have been one of the most successful alternative fuel vehicles here in Kerrville and throughout the county.
+Hybrids Hybrids have been one of the most successful alternative fuel vehicles here in Kerrville and throughout the county.
 A hybrid gets its name because it has both a gas or diesel engine and an electric motor.

 There are two types of hybrids.
 The full-hybrid relies on the electric motor for power, but the gas (or diesel) engine generates power for the battery.
 Thus, while still consuming fossil fuels, it uses less of them than a standard automobile, and also reduces harmful pollutants.
 Also, it overcomes the range problem of the strictly electric vehicle.